In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 Normal (Gaussian).

 This distribution is for any number on the real line, with bell shaped probabilities.
 The Normal distribution is mathematically complex and sometimes called the Gaussian distribution.
 We call it “Normal” because we will encounter it again and again and again.
-The density function \(f\) has two parameters \(\mu \in (\infty,\infty)\) and \(\sigma > 0\). \[\begin{eqnarray}
+The probability density function \(f\) has two parameters \(\mu \in (\infty,\infty)\) and \(\sigma > 0\). \[\begin{eqnarray}

 X_{i} &\in& (\infty,\infty) \\